Togeri/100-days-of-code/log.md

 **Today's Progress**: Following JavaScript tutorials.
 Went through 10 challenges as they were two bugs in the course.

 **Thoughts**: I feel like I'm slowing down the process.
 It's a bit annoying, but the important thing is to keep on moving.
 It doesn't matter if it's slow but steady, as long as every day I make at least an 1 hour of code.
 Tomorrow I've got an exam, but I have to make some relevant progress so as to see this log and feel better than these last two days.
+I still have to figure out Benjamin's message to solve the cross-browser incompatibility issue that's griding my gears off.

 **Link(s) to work**: Nothing really, just 10 challenges foward than the link above